acityinohio/bitbanter-archive/about.md

 ### Somehow, I miraculously made it to the bottom of the page here, and I want more of your work.

 Wow, really?
 Okay, it's your cyber-rodeo.
-For my micro-musings, check out my tweets [@ACityInOhio](https://twitter.com/acityinohio/).
+For my micro-musings, check out my tweets [@{{ site.author.twit }}]({{ site.author.twiturl }}).
 If you really want a deep dive, try [Flailing Fast](http://flailfast.com), my first not-quite novel-length novel.
 I'm planning on writing a second book soon, so keep your eyes glued to the tiny screen in front of you for updates.
 Otherwise, you can also peruse my [YouTube Channel](https://www.youtube.com/channel/UCUvzKxe7XmTgcj5TyyZK_Ow), which is updated less frequently (but I hope that will change soon).